All on 4 Cost: The Honest Guide

 It pays to clarify this point with your dental practitioner to ensure that there are no surprises down the track.

-Opting for a lower all on four cost could mean:
+Opting for a lower All on four cost could mean:

 • Cheap dental implants from less reputable manufacturers